HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Show that you can start the API using the MySQL database
 - Show that you can access the API on port 3000 on the VM
 - Show that you optimized the Docker image size
+  - You've used an Alpine version of Node.js
+  - You've copied and installed the dependencies in a separate layer
 - Show all running containers in the Portainer dashboard
 - Show that all tests are passing
 - Show that you pushed the Docker image to Docker Hub and that you can pull it from Docker Hub